tiangolo/uwsgi-nginx-flask-docker/README.md

 ### Max upload file size

 You can set a custom maximum upload file size using an environment variable `NGINX_MAX_UPLOAD`, by default it has a value of `0`, that allows unlimited upload file sizes.
 This differs from Nginx's default value of 1 MB.
-It's configured this way because that's the simplest experience a developer that is not expert in Nginx would expect.
+It's configured this way because that's the simplest experience an inexperienced developer in Nginx would expect.

 For example, to have a maximum upload file size of 1 MB (Nginx's default) add a line in your `Dockerfile` with: